-This is the first of two articles describing what electromagnetic interference (EMI) is, how it affects electrical components in the elevator control panel and common tips that can be used to limit the effects of EMI.
+This is the first of two articles describing what electromagnetic interference (EMI) is, how it affects electrical components in the electrical panel and common tips that can be used to limit the effects of EMI.

 The second article gives 7 actionable steps to reduce the negative effects of EMI.

 What is EMI?